keybase/client/packaging/linux/README.md

 the environment.
 Be very careful not to typo that variable.
 You should see "This build+push is a DRY RUN." after all the git fetches in the build output, if you did this right.
-A dry run will push the package to the s3 bucket jack-testing.keybase.io, but this is not exposed on the internet.
+A dry run will push the package to the s3 bucket tests.keybase.io.
 You could copy the repo to somewhere in prerelease.keybase.io to test a `yum install`, for example.

 To make a nightly build, add `KEYBASE_NIGHTLY=1` to the environment.